luisaberlin/bodypump-finder/README.md

 - **Data Source:** The application scrapes data from eversports.de to ensure the most up-to-date course information.
 - **Filtering:** Easily filter Bodypump courses by location and day.
+- **Caching:** Caches courses for 15 minutes and the sources for one day.

 ## Technologies Used